AbhinavA10/Rescue-Heroes/Software/Rescue-Bot/README.md

 ## Tasks

-Elements of the robot's functionality will be broken down into tasks which are run using a cooperative, non-preemptive scheduler (https://github.com/arkhipenko/TaskScheduler).
+Elements of the robot's functionality are broken down into tasks which are run using a cooperative, non-preemptive scheduler (https://github.com/arkhipenko/TaskScheduler).

 Tasks are setup in `main.cpp`, and each task has it's own files in the `src/task` folder.